 CodeSwitching: Race and Identity in the Suburban Schoolhouse

-For some students, however, the shuttling between Boston’s ethnic neighborhoods and predominantly white suburban schools has not been seamless, especially for the girls.
 Typically, girls do not experience the same athlete-hero status as many of their male peers.
-They may face the burdens of both ostracization back home and feelings of isolation in their adopted schools.
-This had led to anxiety and depression and in extreme cases even attempted suicide.
+They may face the burdens of ostracization back home and feelings of isolation in the suburbs.

-Social media can compound their troubles again, especially for girls.
-Social media platforms such as After School and Swilfie are double-edged swords in students’ social lives.
-While usually facilitating positive communication and connection, these anonymous apps also enable classmates to gossip, demonstrate their social statuses, and comment on those of other students on a relentless basis.
-Pressures to “act white” or even “act more black” are common for participants, who struggle to bridge the gap between home life and school culture.
+Social media can compound their troubles.
+Pressures to “act white” or even “act more black” are common for participants, who struggle to bridge the gap between home-life and school culture.
 In the process, they quickly learn to act and speak differently depending on the venue.
-This is Code-Switching
+This is Code-Switching.

-For some of our characters, “code-switching” has brought social and professional mobility.
+For some of our characters, especially the older black men, “code-switching” has brought social and professional mobility.
 For others, the nature of code-switching has been harder to handle, causing anxiety and depression.